 CBT focuses on how thoughts, feeling, and behaviors all influence one another.
 For example, if you think someone is mad at you (thought), you may avoid them (action), and feel sad about it (feeling).
 CBT teaches that this relationship can be beneficial though, because if you have a positive change in one area (thought, feeling, action) then it can lead to positive changes in all factors.

 Research shows that CBT is an effective approach to many different mental health problems.
-It’s most often used to treat depression, anxiety disorders, eating disorders, and substance abuse issues.
+It’s most often common in treating depression, anxiety disorders, eating disorders, and substance abuse issues.

-This form of therapy is structures, short-term, focused on the present, and goal-oriented.
+This form of therapy has structure, is short-term, and focuses on the present and on goals.
 CBT usually starts by educating about the particular mental illness and the challenges it brings to a person’s life.
 Then CBT teaches skills and strategies to help make positive changes in their thoughts, feelings, and behaviors.

 Current research shows that DBT is a great treatment option for mental illnesses.
 It’s most often used for borderline personality disorder, but it is also effective at helping with self-harm, bipolar disorder, anxiety disorders, depression, PTSD, and eating disorders.

 One of the key differences between DBT and CBT is the focus on relationships and validations.
 DBT teaches patients that their experiences are real and helps them accept who they are.
 Relationships are important in DBT, both with the psychiatrists, but also with peers in group therapy settings.